guischmitd/heart_attack_analysis/CRISP-DM.md

 ## Data preparation: 80% of the work
 *Missing samples, irrelevant columns, feature transformations, categoricals*

 Although the Cleveland subset of the data is well formatted and clean, the original source is far from that.
 Considering it was collected in the 80s, I was not expecting any common file formats, and that assumption was right.
-The data are scattered between 4 .data files with slightly different structures, and the one pertaining to Cleveland had a corrupted portion.
-I will not go into details about this step, but you can find my parsing code in my repo on github.
+The data are scattered between 4 `.data` files with slightly different structures, and the one pertaining to Cleveland had a corrupted portion.

 ## Modeling: Turning numbers into magic
 *Correlations, linear and ensemble models, train and test results*